← Back to all posts

 The application schema generally doesn’t support more than the lowest-common denominator of database features: a few primitive types, foreign keys, secondary and unique indexes.
 Take schema.prisma for example.
 Basic stored views are available as a preview feature, but not materialized views.
 Advanced index options, constraints, triggers, functions, stored procedures, and anything introduced by an extension (like types and operators from pgvector) are not supported and will require you to modify the migrations generated by Prisma.

-Many common migration steps will block reads or writes to those tables:
+Many common migration steps will block reads or writes in PostgreSQL:

 Large or busy tables, which you won’t experience in dev, will make these issues more noticeable.
 However, the migration generation tool doesn’t know anything about the cardinality or lock contention of tables it will be run against.
 Typically it only ever has access to your dev database, not production, and certainly not any runtime metrics.
 This is fundamentally a very hard problem to solve, requiring migration tools’ upstream developers to have good understanding of real-world scenarios and exceptionally complicated testing apparatus.
 That’s a lot to ask of open-source software maintainers, and it would be difficult for anyone else to reliably test for your specific production scenarios.